thiagomata/prime-numbers/module.md

 The division and module operations are fundamental in computer science and mathematics.
-In this article, we have shown how to prove some properties of these operations using the recursive definition of the division and modulo operations.
+In this article, we have shown how to prove some properties of these operations using the recursive definition of the division and modulo operations and formal verification on Scala Stainless, with available proofs in the source code.

-We used the Scala Stainless tool to verify these properties.
-The properties proved in this article, with available proofs in the source code, are:
+These properties are:

 ```math
 \displaylines{ \\